Cart

 6. Capacitance Measurement

-This mode tests capacitors, which store and release electrical energy.
-Capacitors often fail in electronics, making this function extremely important.
+Capacitance mode tests capacitors, which store and release electrical energy.
+Capacitors are common failure points in power supplies, motors, appliances and electronics.

 • Swollen or leaking capacitors